Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 15

-Remove the oil seal and its locking washer.
+Remove the oil seal and its retaining clip.
 Use needle-nose pliers.

 Remove the linkage oil seal by pulling on the screw

-Gearbox linkage oil seal and locking washer removed
+Gearbox linkage oil seal and retaining clip removed

 Austin Mini automatic gearbox selector without oil seal